11 Reasons for Feeling Trapped in a Relationship & Ways to Deal

 1. You are not the same person anymore

-As time progresses and you move up life’s ladder, not only your partner but you too are bound to change.
+As time progresses and you move up life’s ladder, not only your partner but you, too, are bound to change.
 And your perception of your relationship and life can change as well.

+However, sometimes your partner may not be happy with the person you have become, or vice versa.
 If this is the case, you must try to talk to your partner politely about the changes that are bothering you and the way that they are making you feel.

 2. You and your partner need space